Healthcare Areas

 Patient experience with care coordination

-How patients rated how often their healthcare team seemed to effectively coordinate their care. (see data dictionary)
+How patients rated how often their healthcare team seemed to effectively coordinate their care.
+(See data definition).

 What do you think?

-- How might care coordination be improved within your doctor’s clinic?
+- How might care coordination be improved within your primary care provider’s clinic?

 - What does good coordination of care look like to you?